Anirudh-Kannan/Twitter-Sentient-Analysis/README.md

 # Twitter-Sentient-Analysis
-Simple python code which analyses sentiment of tweets using textblob.
+Simple python code which analyzes sentiment of tweets using textblob.